jxnblk/soundcloud-resolve-jsonp/README.md

 # soundcloud-resolve-jsonp

-Use the SoundCloud resolve endpoing with JSONP or Superagent
+Use the SoundCloud API resolve endpoint with corslite and a JSONP fallback for Safari

 ## Getting Started